 I did notice that Lash Boost requires persistent use to be effective.
 There were a few nights in a row…maybe 4 or so, last month when I wasn’t feeling well so I neglected my “before bed” routine so I could get to sleep as quickly as possible.
 Not only did my skin break out because I wasn’t taking care of it, but I noticed my lashes were much more lackluster than before due to not using the Lash Boost.
 In order to maintain your results, it will require consistent use.
 Luckily, like I said above, it only takes seconds to apply

 I will say that it should be used sparingly.
-Not only will using less every night make your tube last longer (maybe get 4 months out of it instead of 3), but using too much can make your eyes red, dry, itchy, and irritated.
-I’ve found it’s best to make sure you wipe the excess off of your brush before applying it to your lid.
-At first, I was just pulling it out of the tube and straight up lathering it on my eye.
-This not only caused my eyes to feel dry and itchy, but some serum would often drip down into my eyes and that did not feel great!
+Using less every night can make your tube last longer (maybe get 4 months out of it instead of 3).
+So I’ve found it’s best to make sure you wipe the excess off of your brush before applying it to your lid.
+This can also keep your eyes from being irritated by it.

 Here are my results so far: